 To produce an income and salvage Mary’s reputation, Elizabeth wrote and published “Behind the Scenes”, a book about her personal history and her time with the Lincolns.
-It was a disaster.
 Newspapers discredited her, insisting that a slave couldn’t write.
 The woman publisher not only didn’t pay Elizabeth but reneged on a promise and printed private correspondence between the two friends.
 Seeing that her family’s intimate life was exposed, Mary refused contact with Elizabeth including her gift of the quilt she made from Mary’s dress scraps.
 Unable to revive her business, the dressmaker sank into poverty.
 The meager pension she received when her only son was killed in the war wasn’t enough.

 Mary was overwhelmed by grief, her lowered standard of living and isolation from friends.
 Robert, alarmed by her erratic state of mind, unduly influenced a panel of judges to commit her to a private mental institution.
 Although she was lucid enough to secure a wife and husband legal team who obtained her release and had her declared sane, history would not absolve her of the crazy label.
 After years of pressuring the unsympathetic Congress to create a widow’s pension, it finally came through.
 It was too late.
 Mary died on July 16, 1882, at her beloved sister Elizabeth’s home in Springfield.

 Diorama 15 in. wide x 23 in. high x 8 in. deep

 The museum gift shop displays mementos that augment the story of Elizabeth Keckley and Mary Lincoln.
 Some of the gutta-percha ambrotype cases containing albumen prints of loved ones included a lock of hair and a written sentiment.
 Except for the photocopies of the two letters, I created all the original art from archival sources.
 The diorama structure is cardboard painted with acrylic.
 Many drawings and paintings were scanned, so only photocopies are placed on the diorama.
-All three-dimensional items including the photo frames are cardboard painted with acrylics.
+All three-dimensional items are recycled cardboard painted with acrylics.

 Photo Cases, left to right, Mary Lincoln, Eddie Lincoln

 Housewife (Pocket Sewing Kit for Soldier) right

 Susan Bercu, painted cardboard with drawings of portraits

 Top background, left and right